raissalohanna/raissalohanna/README.md

 - 👋 Hi, I’m @raissalohanna.
-I'm currently a PhD candidate in theoretical chemistry, working with ML models to predict optoelectronic properties of molecules.
+I'm currently a Data Scientist and also a PhD candidate in computational chemistry.

+- My current interests are on nearest neighbors algorithms and time series analysis for climate and spatial data problems.
+Also, I develop my research about prediction of optoelectronic properties of dye molecules.

+- I have experience data analysis techniques, and machine learning for simple/multiclass classification and Natural Language Processing problems.

 - 📫 HE-mail: rlgqcorrea@hotmail.com | LinkedIn profile: https://www.linkedin.com/in/raissalohannagqc/